 Abstract:

-Objective To analyze the etiological and epidemiological characteristics of the first case of Neisseria meningitidis Y infection in Yulin, Guangxi Zhuang autonomous region.
+Objective To analyze the etiological and epidemiological characteristics of Neisseria meningitidis infection in group Y in Yulin City, Guangxi Zhuang Autonomous Region.

 Methods On January 5, 2024, a field investigation was condcuted in the school where the epidemic occurred by local center for disease control and prevention and face-to-face interview of the close contacts was conducted.
 The blood samples, cerebrospinal fluid samples and nasopharyngeal swabs of the cases were collected for the isoaltion, culture and identification of N. meningitidis.
 The drug susceptibility test, fluorescent polymerase chain reaction, whole genome sequencing, and single nucleotide polymorphism (SNP) analysis were performed.

-Conclusion This was the first epidemic of N. meningitidis Y cc23 infection reported in Yulin, and the carriage of N. meningitidis Y cc23 was also detected in healthy population, indicating the potential of the epidemic in Yulin, and the N. meningitidis strains were all resistant to cotrimoxazole and 78.57% were sensitive to levofloxacin.
+Conclusion This study reports cases of epidemic meningitis caused by Y group N. meningitidis CC23 clonal complex in Yulin City.
 It is necessary to further strengthen the etiological surveillance for the infection of N. meningitidis Y, and pay attention to the selections of preventive drugs, treatment drugs, and vaccination.